home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 ### Liveview Options for Viewport Missing Options or Out of Date

 Main control selects cannot have dynamic options since the options are exported out to voice assistants.
-After you add / remove / change a Liveview in UniFi Protect, you must restart Home Assistant to get the new Liveview Options for your Viewport.
+After you add / remove / change a Liveview in UniFi Protect, you must restart Home Assistant to get the new options for your Viewport.